 Del Mar’s 2020 summer meet ran with 25% fewer racing days than there were in 2019, and without spectators.
 Even so, the seaside San Diego-area track increased its betting handle 8% from last year.

-Race-starved Californians combined with action-hungry bettors outside the state to boost the track’s handle to $466.68.
+Race-starved Californians combined with action-hungry bettors outside the state to boost the track’s handle to $466.68 million.
 The $34.71 million increase came despite nine fewer racing days (27 compared to the normal 36), and an unplanned weekend hiatus in mid-July after 15 jockeys tested positive for COVID-19.

 The logic-defying numbers didn’t end there.
 The average daily handle checked in at $17.28 million – a 44% increase from the $12 million daily average in 2019.